 All five watches use a 42 mm wide stainless steel case that’s 12.67 mm thick and water-resistant to 50 meters.
 It has a screwed-in crown, a polished steel bezel fitted with an anti-reflective sapphire crystal and steep pushers for the chronograph function.
 The watch is fitted with a screwed-in exhibition caseback.

 The dials are all lacquered except for the Speed Silver, which is satin brushed.
 All dials uses broad Arabic numerals coated with SuperLuminova for better visibility in the dark.
 Time is indicated by rhodium-plated hours and minutes hands and the central chronograph seconds hand is red-tipped to match the red Mille Miglia arrow logo placed just above the center of the dial.

 The chronograph uses a three register layout with the minutes counter at 9 o’ clock and the hours at 6.
 A running silvered seconds counter sits at 3 o’ clock and the date window is placed at 4.30.
 The minutes track around the dial is printed in black or white depending on the color of the dial and a tachymeter scale in black is placed on the silver ring that skirts the periphery of the dial.

-Though Chopard hasn’t mentioned it, the watch is powered by a self-winding COSC-certified chronometer that’s based on the ETA 2894-2A built up with a chronograph module.
+The watch is powered by a self-winding COSC-certified chronometer that’s based on the ETA 2894-2A built up with a chronograph module.
 It is a 4 Hz movement with a power reserve of 42 hours.
-As mentioned before, each dial colour is limited to 300 pieces.
-Chopard hasn’t announced the retail price on these models yet.
-We will update this story as soon as we know.
+As mentioned before, each dial colour is limited to 300 pieces and is priced at $6,080 each.